Pioneering the way with the most advanced ideas to solve the most complex problems.

 With my move to consultancy in Autumn 2025, I plan to leverage my client-side experience to better anticipate clients’ needs, from exemplary service delivery to effective relationship management.

-As a Project Manager, I deliver projects from RIBA Stage 3 to Stage 6 by managing the programme, budget, and risks in line with client requirements.
+As a Senior Project Manager, I deliver projects from RIBA Stage 3 to Stage 6 by managing the programme, budget, and risks in line with client requirements.
 I am energised by building strong teams through positive relationships and aligned goals.
 I report to key stakeholders throughout the project lifecycle and provide clients with timely advice to support informed decision-making, ensuring projects are delivered to the highest standard, with efficiency and collaboration.

 I joined the Circle team in September 2025 and am looking forward to growing my expertise, sharing knowledge, and playing an active role in the success of our projects.